-- The TOE provides specific security functionality that can be used by the Security ICEmbedded Software.
-In the following specific security functionality is listed which is not derived from threats identified for the TOE's environment because it can only be decided in the context of the Security IC application, against which threats the Security IC Embedded Software will use the specific security functionality. - 107 ST applies the Protection policy during TOE Development and Production (BSI.P.Process-TOE) as specified below. - 108 BSI.P.Lim-Block-Loader and BSI.P.Ctrl-Loader are dedicated to the Secure Flash Loader, and described in the BSI-CC-PP-0084-2014 packages "Loader dedicated for usage in secured environment only" and "Loader dedicated for usage by authorized users only".
+94 The TOE provides specific security functionality that can be used by the Security IC Embedded Software.
+In the following specific security functionality is listed which is not derived from threats identified for the TOE's environment because it can only be decided in the context of the Security IC application, against which threats the Security IC Embedded Software will use the specific security functionality.

-BSI.P.Ctrl-Loader has been completed in accordance with JIL-Post-Deliv-Load. - 109 S7 applies the Additional Specific Security Functionality policy (AUG1.P.Add-Functions) as specified below. - 110 New Organisational Security Policies (OSPs) are defined here below:

-BSI.P.Process-TOE Identification during TOE Development and Production:
+95 ST applies the Protection policy during TOE Development and Production (BSI.P.Process-TOE) as specified below.

-An accurate identification is established for the TOE.
+96 and describe secured env lock-Loader and BSI.P.Ctrl-Loader are dedicated to the Secure Flash Loader, ed in the BSI-CC-PP-0084-2014 packages "Loader dedicated for usage in ironment only" and "Loader dedicated for usage by authorized users only".
+Dader has been completed in accordance with ANSSI-CC-NOTE-06/2.0 EN .
+97 ST applies the specified be he Additional Specific Security Functionality policy (AUG1.P.Add-Functions) as low.
+BSI.P.Proce ss-TOE Identification during TOE Development and Production: An accurate identification is established for the TOE.
 This requires that each instantiation of the TOE carries this unique identification.

-BSI.P.Lim-Block-Loader Limiting and blocking the loader functionality:

-The composite manufacturer uses the Loader for loading of Security IC Embedded Software, user data of the Composite Product or IC Dedicated Support Software in charge of the IC Manufacturer.
-He limits the capability and blocks the availability of the Loader(1) in order to protect stored data from disclosure and manipulation.
+BSI.P.Lim-B lock-Loader Limiting and blocking the loader functionality: The composite manufacturer uses the Loader for loading of Security IC Embedded Software, user data of the Composite Product or IC Dedicated Support Software in charge of the IC Manufacturer.
+He limits the capability and blocks the availability of the Loader (1) in order to protect stored data from disclosure and manipulation.
 Note that blocking the Loader is not required, as only authorized users can use the Loader as stated in BSI.P.Ctrl-Loader.

-BSI.P.Ctrl-Loader

-Controlled usage to Loader Functionality:

-Authorized user controls the usage of the Loader functionality in order to protect stored and loaded user data from disclosure and manipulation.

-The activation of the loaded Additional Code user data is possible if:

-- integrity and authenticity of the Additional Code user data have been successfully checked by the initial TOE; - the loaded Additional Code user data is targeted to the Initial TOE (Identification Data of the Additional Code user data and the Initial TOE will be used for this check).

-Identification Data of the resulting Final TOE shall identify the Initial TOE and the activated-Additional Code user data.
+BSI.P.Ctrl-Lo bader Controlled usage to Loader Functionality: Authorized user controls the usage of the Loader functionality in order to protect stored and loaded user data from disclosure and manipulation.
+The activation of the loaded Additional Code user data is possible if: integrity and authenticity of the Additional Code user data have been successfully checked; the loaded Additional Code user data is targeted to the Initial TOE (Identification Data of the Additional Code user data and the Initial TOE will be used for this check).
+Identification Data of the resulting Final TOE shall identify the Initial TOE and the activated Additional Code user data .
 Identification Data shall be protected in integrity.
 Note: Here, the term TOE denotes the TOE itself as well as the composite TOE which both may be maintained by loading of data.

-AUG1.P.Add-Functions

-Additional Specific Security Functionality:

-The TOE shall provide the following specific security functionality to the Security IC Embedded Software:
+AUG1.P.Add I-Functions Additional Specific Security Functionality: The TOE shall provide the following specific security functionality to the Security IC Embedded Software: - Triple Data Encryption Standard (TDES), - Advanced Encryption Standard (AES).

-- Triple Data Encryption Standard (TDES)(1), if EDES is active, - Advanced Encryption Standard (AES), if AES is active. - Note that DES and triple DES with two keys are no longer recommended as encryption functions in the context of smart card applications.
-Hence, Security IC Embedded Software may need to use triple DES with three keys to achieve a suitable strength.